ELOESZHANG/MPCF--3d_object_detection/README.md

 2. Prepare for the data.

-    The dataset is follow SFD.
+    The dataset is follow [`SFD`](https://github.com/LittlePey/SFD).
 Anyway, you should have your dataset as follows:

     ```
     MPCF